-B. Data Review for Corrective Action [C.F.R.
+Policy: 375 SFS PREA Guide, Sec.
+7 B. Data Review for Corrective Action [C.F.R.
 115.88]

-- (1) The PCM along with squadron senior leadership reviews all PREA data collected and aggregated in order to assess and improve the effectiveness of its sexual abuse prevention, detection, response policies, practices, and training, including by: - Identifying problem areas - Taking corrective action on an ongoing basis - Preparing an annual PREA report (template located on the SF SMARTnet) of its findings and corrective actions for the facility - (2) Such reports include a comparison of the current year's data and corrective actions with those from prior years and provides an assessment of the unit's progress in addressing sexual abuse. - (3) The unit's report is approved by the DFC and made readily available to the public. - NOTE: AFSFC will make Annual PREA reports available on the non-secure SF SMARTNET for all Air Force Level I facilities in order to comply with this standard.
+(1) The PCM along with squadron senior leadership reviews all PREA data collected and aggregated in order to assess and improve the effectiveness of its sexual abuse prevention, detection, response policies, practices, and training, including by: Identifying problem areas, taking corrective action on an ongoing basis, and preparing an annual PREA report of its finding and corrective actions for the facility.

+(2) Such reports include a comparison of the current year's data and corrective actions with those from prior years and provides an assessment of the unit's progress in addressing sexual abuse.

+(3) The unit's report is approved by the DFC and made readily available to the public through the AFSFC on SF SMARTNET.

-- (4) The unit removes personal identifiers and may redact specific material from the reports when publication would present a clear and specific threat to the safety and security of a facility, but indicates the nature of the material redacted. - (5) The AFSFC PREA Coordinator is the repository for all PREA data.
-Pursuant to 115.87, all PREA data will be maintained for at least 10 years after the date of the initial collection unless Federal, State, or local law requires otherwise.
+(4) The unit removes personal identifiers and may redact specific material from the reports when publication would present a clear and specific threat to the safety and security of a facility but indicates the nature of the material redacted.

+(5) The AFSFC PREA Coordinator is the repository for all PREA data.
+Pursuant to CFR 115.87, all PREA data will be maintained for at least 10 years after the date of the initial collection unless Federal, State, or local law requires otherwise.